Mormon Church Claims

 If you were sexually abused by a Mormon volunteer or as a result of Mormon activities, including a Mormon Scout leader or as a result of a Mormon Boy Scout Troop, please contact us for a free, confidential consultation to learn your legal options.
 Even if you did not file a claim in the Boy Scout bankruptcy you may still be able to pursue a legal claim against the Mormon Church for the sexual abuse you suffered.
 However, the Boy Scout bankruptcy could impact your legal rights so please contact us as soon as possible.

-Proposed Mormon Settlement Fund: The Mormon Church (“LDS”) is offering $250M to settle all current and future BSA-related claims against it.
+Bankruptcy Judge Rejects Proposed Mormon Settlement : On July 29, 2022, the bankruptcy judge rejected the Mormon Church’s (“LDS”) settlement offer of $250M.
 Approximately 2,300 claimants in the bankruptcy identified the LDS as the organization who chartered their Scouting unit.
-However, the BSA estimates the real number of LDS-related claims that would need to be paid under its proposed plan may be somewhere between 7,500 and 10,000 due to the current claimants who failed to identify the LDS as their charter organization and due to the “future claimants” who it expects to file claims in the future.
+However, the BSA estimates the real number of LDS-related claims may be somewhere between 7,500 and 10,000.

 2,300+ Boy Scout Claims Against the Mormon Church: According to the official Tort Claimants’ Committee, approximately 2,300 abuse survivors who filed a claim in the Boy Scouts’ bankruptcy identified the Mormon Church as the organization who “chartered” their Scouting unit.
 A “charter” organization is the local organization who chartered or sponsored an individual Scouting unit.
 For example, local Mormon churches are called a “ward.”
 If a ward wanted to have a Boy Scout Troop, the ward would fill out an application with the Boy Scouts, pay the Boy Scouts a fee, and get approval to charter a Boy Scout Troop.
 The local Mormon ward was then responsible for selecting the Scout leaders and volunteers for the Troop, and was also responsible for supervising the children who participated in the Troop.